mil/kf-sass-site/src/guide/animation-maps.md

   name: Using Mixins
 ---

-Kf's [mixins](/mixins) all accept a common map format referred to as the *animation map*.
+Keyfram's [mixins](/mixins) all accept a common map format referred to as the *animation map*.
 The idea behind the animation map format is that you can represent any animation as a nested SCSS map specifying *timings*, *elements*, and *properties* as keys of the map.
 Two styles of maps are valid with all mixins:

 #### 1. Implicit Selector Format
 If you are only interested in animating a **single selector** (or element), just specify a 2-level SCSS map with just *properties* and then *timings* as map keys.
 When unspecified, the selector to animate is implied to be the selector from where the mixin is called from: